hosnaa/AWS_errors/README.md

 ## VSCode error while Installing libraries "Reload Required" even after reloading
 - Need to install the latest version of vscode and have the same python interpreter version locally and remotely on vscode

+## VSCode: error while trying to select interpreter
+- error: `command 'python.setInterpreter' not found`
+- :+1: there are some solutions as [this](https://github.com/microsoft/vscode-python/issues/14959#issuecomment-775400750).
+However, it didn't work for me.
+What worked for me was to add a default path for the python interpreter in `settings.json`
+- settings.json path: `C:\Users\%%your_user%%\.vscode\extensions\ms-python.python-2022.4.1\pythonFiles\.vscode\settings.json`
+- default path of python interpreter can be that of python which can be checked from debugging in vscode, it'll be the first path: e.g. `C:/Users/%%your_user%%/AppData/Local/Programs/Python/Python39/python.exe`
+- Modify the settings.json to add: `"python.defaultInterpreterPath": %%your_default_path%%`